icshwi/etherlabmaster/README.md

 In order to download, install, setup all relevant components (system library, kernel module, ethercat configuration, and systemd service), one should do many steps manually.
 This repository was designed for the easy-to-reproducible environment for EtherLab EtherCAT Master.
 With the following steps, one can run the EtherCAT Master on one dedicated Ethernet port within CentOS, RedHat, Ubuntu, and Debian OSs.

 ### Packages
 One should install relevant packages before trying to setup `etherlabmaster`.
-After this, one should reboot the system once in order to match the running kenel version and kernel header files.
-If one has its own custumized kernel version, one should configure them properly.
+After this, one should reboot the system once in order to match the running kernel version and kernel header files.
+If one has its own customized kernel version, one should configure them properly.
 The following guide is only valid for a **Vanilla Kernel** of Debian or CentOS distributions.

 * Debian
   ```
   apt install -y linux-headers-$(uname -r) build-essential libtool automake tree dkms
   ```

 * CentOS
   ```
   yum groupinstall 'Development Tools'
   yum install -y kernel-devel tree dkms
   ```

 ## Rules